Leo-Meg/MASTER-2-INTERNSHIP---SNOMED-CT-Translation-Experimentation/README.md

 On HPC clusters using **SLURM**, the two submission scripts already activate the right environment; on a local workstation just `conda activate` them manually before each step.

+<a name="pipeline"></a>
- ## 5 – Execution pipeline The whole run boils down to **two commands** – the first builds Node2Vec embeddings, the second drives the remainder of the experiment.
+ ## 5 – Execution pipeline

+ The whole run boils down to **two commands** – the first builds Node2Vec embeddings, the second drives the remainder of the experiment.

 ```bash
 # STEP 1 – run once (≈ 24 h on 30 k nodes)